 In order to handle external modules during search, we extended TFD to support the interface sketched in Figure 4.
-The implementation of the callback functions is not straightforward in a planner that internally uses multi-valued variables.
+Compared to the implementation in FF the callback functions are less straightforward in a planner that internally uses multi-valued variables.
 The interface to modules was designed to be independent of planner-specific representations and therefore expects the predicates from the original PDDL/M domain.
-Therefore, predicate names need to be converted to multivalued variables at runtime using the table allocated in the translation.
+Therefore, predicate names need to be converted to multi-valued variables at runtime using the table allocated in the translation.